 In the case of cloud training, the Cloud Credential Council (CCC) Competence Model answers this contextual gap between training program design and the real-world needs of IT professionals, organizations and the consultants and trainers guiding them.
 Very practical terms, directly correlating key roles with a dedicated cloud certification.
 So direct in fact, we actually had a neat little graphic of in our cloud marketing in a box.

 As depicted in the image, the CCC portfolio is role-based.
 It’s been designed to address your customers’ cloud interests directly from their and your IT domain.
 Whether that’s Architecture, Security, Service Management, IT Operations, or in the line of business working closely with cloud, cloud projects or even big data.
 You’ll spot some technical training in the image as well.
 Note, the portfolio was vetted by cloud technology leaders to validate the applicability and cohesion of the program with industry, including various cloud technologies.

-Long story short, your customers have, or are working on, their cloud flight plan.
+Long story short, your customers have or are working on, their cloud flight plan.
 Up to 95% of organizations are in the cloud.
 This is how you can support them from your shared domain of interest.
-Select the certification that most directly correlates to your IT domain and get your customers up to speed quick.
+Select the certification that most directly correlates to your IT domain and get your customers up to speed quickly.

 The ‘Best of All Worlds’ Cloud Competence Model